RE-EDITT and Compass

 Penny's story

 Caring for your mental health during long-term physical treatment is vital, but what happens when you enter remission?
-Penny shares how the RE-EDIT tool Compass helped her recognise the importance of her own mental wellbeing on the road after remission.
+Penny shared how the RE-EDIT tool Compass helped her recognise the importance of her own mental wellbeing on the road after remission.

 Pennys story